 Fantasy Brown Quartzite

-For those looking to introduce more color into their design, Fantasy Brown Quartzite might be the perfect choice.
+For those looking to introduce more color into their design, Fantasy Brown Quartzite might be a perfect choice.
 With a unique, marbled mix of white, brown, green and grey veins, this quartzite is used by homeowners for a wide variety of projects.
 It makes for a great focal point when paired with neutral tone cabinets and can make for a great centerpiece on a large island, which allows for the display of the grand, beautiful veining.
 With a large selection of slabs available you can expect to spend between $60 and $75 per square foot installed for an average size kitchen.

 White Macaubas Quartzite

 To add a touch of elegance and sophistication to your kitchen or living space, consider White Macaubas Quartzite.
 This off-white stone features long, straight veins of various shades of grey.
-Its popularity has swept through the design world and this quartzite has found it’s way into high end homes, as not only countertops but also as vanity tops, flooring and wall cladding.
+Its popularity has swept through the design world and this quartzite has found its way into high-end homes, as not only countertops but also as vanity tops, flooring and wall cladding.
 White Macaubas is a perfect stone for those considering a waterfall island as the long veins of the slab will pour over the edge to create a mesmerizing waterfall effect.
 The prices start at about $120 per square foot.

 Taj Mahal Quartzite

 This light beige stone with light brown veins takes its name from one of the most iconic monuments in India because of their color similarities.
-Taj Mahal has gained its popularity due to its light marble look and unprecedented performance in high traffic areas.
+Taj Mahal Quartzite has gained its popularity due to its light marble look and unprecedented performance in high traffic areas.
 While it comes with a hefty price tag of roughly $220 per square foot installed, this one-of-a-kind material is sure to turn heads of anyone who enters your home.